List of Iranian football transfers winter 2014–15

 This is a list of Iranian football transfers for the 2014–15 winter transfer window.
-Transfers of Iran Pro League is listed.
+Transfers of Iran Pro League are listed.

-Transfer window opens on 1 December 2014 and closes on 28 December.
-On 27 December Transfer deadline for players who contracted with Iranian clubs extended til 30 December 2014.
+The transfer window opened on 1 December 2014 and closed on 28 December.
+On 27 December, the transfer deadline for players who contracted with Iranian clubs was extended till 30 December 2014.

 Rules and regulations

 The Iranian Football Clubs who participate in 2014–15 Iran Pro League are allowed to have up to maximum 35 players (including up to maximum 4 non-Iranian players) in their player lists, which will be categorized in the following groups: